-Jess Rooney Gallagher joined the MIT sports medicine staff in 2007 and is in her 11th year working with the Engineers’ intercollegiate teams.
-She coordinates care for women’s volleyball, men’s basketball, men’s lacrosse, women’s tennis, and rifle.
+Jess Rooney Gallagher joined the MIT sports medicine staff in 2007 and is in her 12th year working with the Engineers’ intercollegiate teams.
+She coordinates care for women’s volleyball, men’s basketball, men’s lacrosse, women’s tennis, and rifle and was promoted to associate head athletic trainer in 2018-19.

 Rooney Gallagher graduated from Northeastern University in 2001 with a B.S in athletic training.
 She then continued her academic career with an E.d.M. in sports psychology from Boston University in 2003.